-The 354 Series recorder/reproducers are available for two track stereophonic operation.
+The 351 Series recorder/reproducers are available for full (single) track, half track or two track stereophonic operation.
 All operating controls are located on the tape transport with the exception of the record control which is on the front panel of the electronic assembly.
-When the remote control unit is furnished, duplicate tape motion controls, a RECORD button, a RECORD INDICATOR light and a TAPE MOTION indicator light are mounted on the remote unit.
+When the remote control unit is furnished, duplicate tape motion controls, a RECORD button and RECORD INDICATOR light and a TAPE MOTION indicator light are mounted on the remote unit.